When your mind will not slow down, therapy can help you find steadier ground.

 The Anxiety & Phobia Workbook

-A comprehensive workbook with practical exercises for panic, worry, avoidance, relaxation, and anxiety management.
+Structured exercises for worry, panic symptoms, avoidance, relaxation, and everyday anxiety management.

 View Book →